 A glorious Crispy Tuna Burger, flavored with lemon, parsley and capers and topped with an easy, spiced aioli tartar sauce!
 Transform your canned tuna into a scrumptious tuna brunch burger or spectacular dinner with just a few easy steps.

 There are always a few cans of tuna in our house.
-Not just because we love eating tuna, but also because there are few other protein options with as much potential.
+Not just because we love eating tuna (one of our absolute favorites is this ahi tuna poke bowl, and also these tuna melt mini quiches!), but also because there are few other protein options with as much potential.
 Canned tuna isn’t just for quick, convenient snacks – although they work quite handily that way too.
 Back when I was a student, there were times when I just took a can of tuna with me to university, and that was my lunch with a side salad.
 Even now, they often make for a quick and healthy lunch for Mr K too.

 This crispy tuna burger is flavored with lemon, capers and parsley, and served on a toasted bun with avocado, tomatoes and a poached egg.
 All topped with an easy, spiced aioli tartar sauce that makes it that much more juicy, zesty and flavorful!